 A variety of communities have used CPA funds to create rental assistance or homebuyer assistance programs.
-A rental assistance program is likely more feasible, especially given the reduction of the CPA surcharge from 3% in FY2015 to 1.5% in FY2016.
-However, a down payment assistance program with grants or forgivable loans typically less than \$10,000 per applicant could be a feasible option to assist homebuyers.
-Note that this type of down payment assistance program, as opposed to a homebuyer assistance program, does not create a permanent affordable unit.
+A rental assistance program is likely more feasible, especially given the reduction of the CPA surcharge from 3% in to 1.5%.
+However, a down payment assistance program with grants or forgivable loans (under \$10,000) could be a feasible option.
+(Note that this type of down payment assistance program, does not create a permanent affordable unit.)